Patella (gastropod): Diet

-Use as Bioindicators and Environmental Impact

-Mollusks are traditionally used as marine bioindicator species, specifically bivalves such as Mytilus spp.
-Assessing the bioaccumulation within a chosen indicator species is the method that is most frequently utilized when assessing an environment's overall health, especially when Mytilus spp. are used as the bioindicator.
-However, there are other commonly used approaches to bioindication, such as observing the way in which an organism responds to changes in the environment and how the environmental structure is modified as a result of the introduction of a toxic substance.
-Because of the many approaches to biomonitoring and the different trophic levels that can be observed, the demand for more species used in official monitoring programs has increased.
-There are certain characteristics that an organism must possess in order to qualify as an effective bioindicator species.
-These features include having a wide body of research and knowledge pertaining to the organism, being largely abundant, easy to collect, and mainly sedentary.
-Patella spp. possess many of these characteristics that make them a suitable alternative bioindicator species.
+Environmental impact

 Patella spp. are herbivorous, which makes them particularly well suited for monitoring algal coverage.
 The environmental effects associated with limpet grazing on Fucale and green algae are numerous.
 The barnacle species, Semibalanus balanoides, benefits from the grazing behavior of Patella.
 S. balanoides competes with algae for substrate.
 Patella feeds on both fucoid and green algae, thus removing them from their substrate, allowing S. balanoides area for substrate attachment.
 Thus, Patella grazing regulates algal growth, while enhancing S. balanoides settlement, outlining Patella's role as a keystone species as well.

 While grazing for algae and other cyanobacteria, their sharp radula scrapes away at limestone too.
 Therefore, Patella also contribute greatly to the erosion and breakdown of limestone coasts.

 Conservation

+Members of the genus Patella are important components of rocky intertidal ecosystems, where they help maintain ecological balance through their grazing activity and interactions with other organisms.
+They are also subject to high levels of environmental stress, making them useful indicator organisms for assessing the health of coastal habitats.
+As a result, many tidal ecosystems supporting Patella populations are included within Marine Protected Areas (MPAs), both to reduce impacts from overharvesting and to support monitoring of coastal biodiversity.

+The genus is particularly sensitive to marine pollution and has been widely used in marine biodiversity and environmental monitoring research.
+Species such as Patella caerulea are employed in bioindicator studies to assess ocean acidification and to evaluate the impacts of climate change on marine ecosystems.

-Human activity and distribution of Mediterranean marine species can be the cause of the problem of the conservation of Patella.
-The problem of Patella population is that the genetics variability detected by polymorphic microsatellite markers, which has only 0.41% variability between populations without isolation of the species.
-The difficulty of exchanging and communicating between species is due to both biotic and abiotic factors, in which the stochastic factor is messy.
+Human activity and distribution of Mediterranean marine species can be the cause of the problems with the conservation of Patella.
+Additionally, the genetic variability detected by polymorphic microsatellite markers in Patella populations has only 0.41% variability between populations without isolation of the species.
+The difficulty of gene flow between species is due to both biotic and abiotic factors.

-The solution of conserving Patella ferruginea is that establishes marine protected area (MAPs) to protect the adult of Patella, which promote larva to travel further and increase the gene glow.
-Increasing gene flow of Patella would promote the conservation of the species.
+Conservation of Patella ferruginea has involved the establishment of MPAs to safeguard adult populations.
+These protected areas help maintain viable breeding populations and can enhance larval dispersal, thereby promoting an increase in gene flow among populations.
+Increased gene flow is considered beneficial for the long-term conservation of the species by improving genetic diversity and population resilience.

-Another solution is to use using artificial portable plates (APPs) on the rocks of Western Mediterranean Sea to retain more Patella because moving to new environment will cause death of limpets and prevent detachment and translocation by using APPs could reduce mortality and conserve the population.
+Another solution is to use artificial portable plates (APPs) on the rocks of Western Mediterranean Sea to retain more Patella, because moving to new environment can cause death of limpets and using APPs could reduce mortality and conserve the population by preventing detachment and translocation.